King Power Stadium: Naming

-The stadium from the River Soar, looking towards the West Stand.
+The stadium from the River Soar, facing towards the West Stand.

 In 2002, former Leicester City shirt sponsors Walkers signed a ten-year deal for naming rights.
 The stadium was originally to have been called the "Walkers Bowl", but the name was dropped after fans objected on the grounds the name was too "American" (referring to the American college football bowl game concept).
 As a result of a fans' petition, the name was quickly changed to the "Walkers Stadium".
 However, some fans at the time were still unhappy that the name only referenced the sponsor, with no reference to Leicester City.
 The agreement for naming rights was superseded halfway through the ten-year period, in May 2007, when Walkers again paid a seven-figure sum to extend their sponsorship of the stadium until 2017.
-On 5 July 2011, naming rights were sold to King Power, who took ownership of the club in August 2010.
+On 5 July 2011, naming rights were sold to King Power, who became owners of the club in August 2010.
+Despite the name change, the biggest suite inside the stadium still carries the name of the Walkers Hall.

-Since opening in 2002, the stands inside the stadium have had various names but are currently titled the North, East, South (Spion Kop) and West respectively.
+Since opening in 2002, the stands inside the stadium have had various names, but all four are currently unsponsored and titled the North, East, South (Spion Kop) and West respectively.
 The North Stand was originally called the Lineker Stand, after former player Gary Lineker, and the South Stand was originally named the Fosse Stand, after the club's founding name Leicester Fosse.
+In addition to the Lineker Stand, there are also two lounges inside the stadium named after two other former notable players, Gordon Banks and Keith Weller.
 The stadium is often referred to as Filbert Way after the site's address, which retains a link with the club's former home ground Filbert Street.
 It is also referred to as Freeman's Wharf, after the area in which the stadium is situated.
 During the 2015 Rugby World Cup, the stadium was known as the Leicester City Stadium and this is the same for UEFA competitions.

 Notable matches and events

+Since opening in 2002, the stadium has hosted international football, rugby matches, boxing events, and a major concert over two nights.